Robert James Harlan: Ohio House of Representatives

 In 1881, Harlan ran for a seat in the Ohio State House of Representatives and was the only Republican to lose in Hamilton County, out of ten who ran.
 He was defeated by General Arthur F. Devereux by about 400 votes, and stated that while blacks in Cincinnati voted for the white Republicans in the race, giving them the victory, white Republicans did not vote for him, leading to the loss.
 In 1885, he ran for the same body and again was the only Republican in the county to lose, with nine others gaining a seat.
 Democrat A. P. Butterfield was the highest vote getting Democrat.
 In the House, however, a committee ousted Butterfield and gave Harlan the seat on March 26, 1886.

 As a legislator, Harlan was noted for opposing segregated schooling.
-William Copeland defeated Harlan in the Republican primaries in 1887.
+William H. Copeland defeated Harlan in the Republican primaries in 1887.
 Out of elected office in September 1889, Harlan spoke out against the lynchings that were affecting blacks in the South.
 Later that year, Harlan was appointed an inspector of Customs, and was special inspector of the US Treasury Department until June 1893 when he was retired by President Grover Cleveland.